Antisemitism & Genocide: Understanding History

 Hebron: Another major city connected to Abraham, Isaac, and Jacob; he eventually was buried here (Genesis 49:29–33) as this land was also bought by Abraham when his wife Sarah died.
 Jacob lived and traveled within the land promised to Abraham, which was legally and spiritually owned by his family.
 His descendants, the 12 tribes of Israel, later spread across these territories after Jacob’s sons settled in Egypt and returned during the Exodus.

-When Joseph (Yosef Nabi) became the ruler of Egypt, he didnt claimed he owned Egypt, though he saved whole egypt and Egyptians.
+When Joseph (Yosef Nabi) became the ruler of Egypt, he didnt claim he owned Egypt, though he saved whole egypt and Egyptians.
 Jacob and his 12 sons and their generation were living in the land (Genesis 41:41–44).
 They settled in the region of Goshen, located in the northeastern Nile Delta.

 Goshen was fertile land suitable for livestock, which was the family’s main livelihood (Genesis 47:1–6).